-Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations effects of climate change with the focus on flood protection PA 3: Promoting risk management, emergency management and resilience to emergencies affected by climate change PA 4: Energy efficient, low-carbon economy in all sectors PA 5: Technical assistance on gender equality in ESI Fund-related activities. for Human Rights, National Minorities and Gender Equality The civil society will be represented by partners engaged in the areas of gender equality, anti-discrimination and persons with disabilities through their representative organisations, such as the National Council of Persons with Disabilities in Slovakia, civic associations Myslím-centrum kultúry Nepočujúcich, o. z.
-[I Think - a Culture Centre for the Deaf], Otvorme dvere, otvorme srdcia [Let's Open our Doors, Open our Hearts], Život s autizmom-LTK [Life with Autism - LTK], the Organisation of Muscular Dystrophy Patients in Slovakia, Slovak Red Cross, the Association to Help People with Mental Disabilities in Slovakia The Gender Equality Committee is a permanent expert body of the Government Council for Human Rights, National Minorities and Gender Equality (hereinafter referred to as the "Council") on issues related to gender equality and for the implementation of the Convention on the Elimination of All Forms of Discrimination against Women, other international treaties imposing an obligation to eliminate discrimination on the grounds of sex and gender and EU legislation in this area.
+Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations field of the ESI Funds.
+PA 2: Adaptation to the adverse effects of climate change with the focus on flood protection PA 3: Promoting risk management, emergency management and resilience to emergencies affected by climate change PA 4: Energy efficient, low-carbon economy in all sectors PA 5: Technical assistance preparation and implementation of programmes, including the provision of advice on gender equality in ESI Fund-related activities.
+Arrangements for training for staff of the authorities involved in the management and control of the ESI Funds in the fields of Union No responsible for coordination of the horizontal principle gender quality; its activities in this area build on international documents binding on Slovakia and involve cooperation with the Gender Equality Committee of the Government Council for Human Rights, National Minorities and Gender Equality The civil society will be represented by partners engaged in the areas of gender equality, anti-discrimination and persons with disabilities through their representative organisations, such as the National Council of Persons with Disabilities in Slovakia, civic associations Myslím-centrum kultúry Nepočujúcich, o. z.
+[I Think - a Culture Centre for the Deafl, Otvorme dvere, otvorme srdcia [Let's Open our Doors, Open our Hearts], Život s autizmom-LTK [Life with Autism - LTK], the Organisation of Muscular Dystrophy Patients in Slovakia, Slovak Red Cross, the Association to Help People with Mental Disabilities in Slovakia The Gender Equality Committee is a permanent expert body of the Government Council for Human Rights, National Minorities and Gender Equality (hereinafter referred to as the "Council") on issues related to gender equality and for the implementation of the Convention on the Elimination of All Forms of Discrimination against Women, other international treaties imposing an obligation to eliminate discrimination on the grounds of sex and gender and EU legislation in this area.
 The Committee acts as a consultative body on matters of gender equality in compliance with the Slovak Constitution and comprises representatives of the government, professional institutions and the third sector.
-The National Gender Equality Strategy for 2009 - 2013 is available on the website of the Department of Gender Equality Strategy for 2014 - 2020 is being drafted on the basis of an evaluation of the existing National Gender Equality Strategy for 2014.
-Arrangements for training for staff of the authorities involved in the management and control of the ESI Funds in the fields of Union gender equality law and policy as well as on gender mainstreaming.
-No 3.Disability PA 1: No Arrangements in No National Programme for the Development of The National Programme for the Development of Living
+The National Gender Equality Strategy for 2009 - 2013 is available on the website of the Department of Gender Equality Strategy for 2014 - 2020 is being drafted on the basis of an evaluation of the existing National Gender Equality Strategy for 2009 - 2013.
+The new strategy will become relevant in November 2014.